codenutszone/Python-practice-examples/README.md

 1) tnspingnodebynode.py - use it to check the tnsping status of database using subprocess module
 2) reverse_integer.py   - use it to reverse signed intger
+3) Palindrome.py - check whether the number palindrome or not